JoostBerkhout/POCSimPyJobShop/pyjobshop/simheuristic/README.md

 # Simheuristic for PyJobShop

 This package provides code for solving stochastic PyJobShop scheduling problems using simheuristics.
+By fixing solutions in PyJobShop, it allows to "simulate" solutions for randomly generated data.

+For each stochastic PyJobShop problem the user wants to solve with simheuristics, the user has to make a class in subfolder `problems` that inherits `Problem`.
+The user has to overwrite:

+- `Problem.conrete_model()` with the concrete model for concrete `data`.
+- `Problem.distribution_data()` that returns the distribution and constant data.

 It tries to follow the model and data separation paradigm from algebraic modeling languages.

-For each problem the user wants to solve with simheuristics, the user has to specify a problem `.py` script in the `problems` subpackage.
-This script should contain a function that generates a concrete model based on data, and a data function that simulates problem data (of a type that can be used in the model function to make a concrete model).

 The script `test_simheuristic.py` is used to test the code and demonstrates how it can be used for simulation and optimization.